natsuk4ze/holo/README.md

 # 🌈 Holo effects with Flutter

 ## 📸 Showcase
-Get the gyro motion with `motion_sensors` and convert it to a hue ring.
+Get the gyro motion with `motion_sensors` and convert it to a colour wheel.

 <img src="https://github.com/natsuk4ze/holo/raw/main/assets/example.gif" alt="ios" width="330"/>